Investigating the Histogram Loss in Regression: An Empirical Study on the Histogram Loss

-The second experiment explores the role of $\sigma$ in HL-Gaussian.
-The benefit of the parameter $\sigma$ in HL-Gaussian can be twofold: (1) improving the final solution and (2) improving optimization process.
-To compare the effect of these two properties, we design a network, called Annealing Network, that starts with a high $\sigma$ and gradually reduces it to a small $\sigma$ during the training.
+The second experiment explores the role of $\sigma$ in HL-Gauss.
+The benefit of the parameter $\sigma$ in HL-Gauss can be twofold: (1) improving the final solution and (2) improving the optimization process.
+To compare the effect of these two properties, we design a network, called Annealing Network, that starts with a high $\sigma$ and gradually reduces it to a small $\sigma$ during training.
 The initial $\sigma$ is $8$ times the bin width, and during the first $20\%$ of epochs the current value of $\sigma$ is multiplied by a constant $\tau$ at each epoch.
 The training continues without further annealing once $20\%$ of the epochs are finished.
-The assumption is that the effect of $\sigma$ on optimization shows up during the training, unlike the effect on final solution.
+The assumption is that the effect of $\sigma$ on optimization shows up during training.
 Therefore, if the effect on optimization is substantial, the model that has a high $\sigma$ earlier in training can benefit from it despite its small $\sigma$ at the end.
 Results are shown in Figure \ref{fig:anneal_ctscan}.

 There was some gain in performance when the model started with a large value of $\sigma$ and then reached a small value through annealing compared to training with a fixed small value of $\sigma$.
 So the parameter $\sigma$ has some impact on the optimization.